Hugh Comer: Career

 In addition to his presidency of the Central of Georgia Railway, Comer co-founded Bibb Manufacturing Company in Macon, Georgia, was a director of Banking Company of Georgia and president of Savannah Cotton Exchange and Ocean Steamship Company.
 He was also partner in the fertilizer firm Comer, Hull & Co.

 Personal life

 Comer married Mary E. Bates in or before 1868, the year they moved to Savannah, Georgia, where he quickly became a prominent businessman.
 One of their children was Annie Comer, who married Clark Howell five months after her father's death.
 They also had a son, Hugh M. Comer, Jr.

 Mary died in 1875, a couple of weeks after their five-month-old second daughter, Mary Emma, died, and Comer married Lilla Hall, a Connecticut native, around 1880.
 They had three children: John, Mary and Lilla.
 Daughter Lilla married Dr. John Kirk Train, a Savannah physician, in 1909.

 In 1896, Comer purchased Old Town Plantation from Atlanta businessman James L. Dickey.
 Comer passed the property to his son, Hugh.

 Death

 Comer died on February 26, 1900, aged 58, after a long illness.
-He is interred in Savannah's Bonaventure Cemetery.
+After a funeral service at Savannah's St. John's Episcopal Church, he was interred in Savannah's Bonaventure Cemetery.